 Required IT skills

-This unit involves online tutorials in real time using the Virtual Room in your UCLearn teaching site.
+This unit involves online lectures and tutorials in real time using the Virtual Room in your UCLearn teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 Students will need to be recorded during two teaching episodes whilst on placement and then upload this as part of the TPA assessment task.
 Therefore, access to a recording device of some description is required.

 WWVP: You are required to have a current Working with Vulnerable People card in order to participate in placements in the ACT.
 You will need to check the requirements of other states and jurisdictions if you wish to complete your final placement outside of the ACT.

 Students must adhere to University policy during WIL activities, including the Student Conduct Rules 2018, the WIL policy and WIL procedure, and the Assessment policy, and Assessment procedure.
 For teaching degrees, students need to ensure they have their WWVP or for NSW, their Working with Children, COVID vaccination status and evidence of PSTR uploaded to InPlace.

 Canvas: Please refer to the Professional Experience section on the Teacher Education Canvas site for full information on the Professional Experience requirements.